On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Proof Techniques for Complexity of -Adic Sequences

-This result follows directly from the fact that there is a bijection from $\lang_{n+1}$ to pairs $(a,w)$ with $ w \in \lang_n $ and $ a \in E^L(w) $, and similarly for $E^R(w)$.
+(The first two formulas follows directly from the fact that there is a bijection from $\lang_{n+1}$ to pairs $(a,w)$ with $ w \in \lang_n $ and $ a \in E^-(w) $, and similarly for $E^+(w)$.
 We may restrict the summations in the above theorem to be only over the left (respectively right) special factors and the factors which have no left (respectively right) extensions since all other terms are zero.
+The third follows from the first two and the fact that there is a bijection from $\lang_{n+2}$ to triples $(a,w,b)$ with $ w \in \lang_n $ and $ (a,b) \in E(w) $.)